phoenixframework/phoenix/K_deployment.md

 MIX_ENV=prod PORT=4001 elixir -pa _build/prod/consolidated -S mix phoenix.server
 ```

 And you are up and running.
-If you find yourself needing guidance for a more advanced release procedure please checkout [Advanced Deployment](http://www.phoenixframework.org/docs/advanced-deployment)
+If you find yourself needing guidance for a more advanced release procedure please check out [Advanced Deployment](http://www.phoenixframework.org/docs/advanced-deployment)